Getting started: Awards essentials

 How does scoring work?

-Because there is no “right way” to do sustainability in health care, Practice Greenhealth’s scoring methodology for the Partner for Change Awards accounts for the many different paths that sustainability programs can take toward mature and impactful programs.
+Because there is no “right way” to do sustainability in health care, Practice Greenhealth’s scoring methodology for the Partner for Change Application accounts for the many different paths that sustainability programs can take toward mature and impactful programs.

 Each page (Climate, Leadership, Sustainable procurement, etc.) on the application is scored using four frameworks: